Chiflow.com

 1. Chen Fake - Chen style goes to Beijing

 Chen Fake, a seventeenth generation family practitioner, and ninth generation stylist from Chen Wangting, is recognized as one of the greatest practitioners of his family's style in the 20th century.
-Chen Fake (pronounced: Fah Ke) brought the Chen family style of Taiji out of the closet as it were, and into mainstream martial arts when he went to Beijing in 1928.
+Chen Fake (pronounced: Fah Ke) along with his nephew, Chen Zhaopei (who preceded him) brought the Chen family style of Taiji out of the closet as it were, and into mainstream martial arts when he went to Beijing in 1928.
 Although, Taijiquan had already went public in 1911, thanks to Yang Luchan, Yang Shouhao, Yang Chenfu, and Wu Jianquan.

 Chen Fake was initially regarded as something of a novelty in Beijing, because he was both a Chen family member and practiced the style that greatly influenced the publicly known styles' development.
 It was soon clear that he was much more than a mere novelty.
-By all accounts, Chen Fake possessed superior skills.
+By all accounts, Chen Fake possessed superior skills due to his skill in Push Hands and his ability to use his skill to neutralize and ward off challengers.

 In my opinion, those who claim to be his students, or students of his students, seem to miss even some of the most obvious aspects of Chen Fake's practice.
 This is exemplified by the subtle movements in his joints, especially in the extension of his elbow.
-Many of the practitioners who follow Chen Fake's lineage demonstrate constantly bent (and unbending) elbows that do not penetrate or twist with power whatsoever.
+Many of the practitioners who follow Chen Fake's lineage demonstrate constantly bent (or unbending) elbows that do not penetrate or twist with power whatsoever.
 Instead, they rely on tricks or force to carry forth some overt resemblance of power.
-Tricks and strength that can be rendered useless by those who use the true internal approach or possess an iron shirt (or fortress of steel within stillness).
+Tricks and strength that can be rendered useless by those who understand and employ softness and ting jing (listening energy) in their application.

 2. Gathering Energy and Emitting Force

-The photos of Grandmaster Fake plainly show his extension, yet the focus since Chen Fake (and Chen Zhaokwei for that matter) has been on how they gathered up energy.
-Usually this is presented as energy being moved from the lower dantian and emitted out through the fingers.
+The drawings and photos of Grandmaster Fake plainly show his extension (necessary in the use of softness), yet the focus since Chen Fake (and Chen Zhaokwei for that matter) has been more on the dynamics and less on the softness; a hallmark of T'ai Chi.
+Usually this is presented as energy being moved from the lower dantian and emitted out through the fingers without being presented by any sort of absorption or gathering whatsoever.
 The point "out through the fingers" raises immediate problems from my perspective.
-It seems these modern day practitioners focus on what they can emit rather than on what they can gather and circulate.
+It seems these modern day practitioners focus on what they can emit rather than on what they can gather and circulate, thus the lack of roundness in their structures as well.
 It further misplaces the focus on the lower dantian or the waist "leading" all movements and ignores the hands and feet which are usually positioned to lead.
-The true interpretation of the admonition in the Taichichuan classic of keeping the waist at the "center" of all movements is lost when the waist leads and the central equilibrium is not maintained.
+The true interpretation of the admonition in the Taichichuan classic of keeping the waist at the "center" of all movements is lost when the waist leads and the central equilibrium is exposed.

 chen fa ke